-Propeller's uploader will check image metadata before the upload process begins and will flag images with increased motion blur.
+Propeller's uploader will check image metadata before uploading begins and flag images with increased motion blur.

-If you receive a warning please check your images for motion blur, if it's very severe you'll need to fly that area again with updated settings.
+If you receive a warning, please check your images for motion blur.
+If it's severe, you must fly that area again with updated settings.

-We will flag images with over 30mm of motion blur present, lower is still better.
+We will flag images with over 20mm of motion blur present.
+However, lower is still better.

 How do I set up Shutter Priority mode?